 Other Galaxy Z Fold 3 leaks point to a more durable design that will resist both water and dust.
 We're also hearing that this could be the first Samsung phone with an under-display camera.
 This would result in a much more immersive viewing experience.

 - Samsung Galaxy Z Fold 3 vs. Galaxy Z Fold 2 — biggest differences to expect

 - Samsung Galaxy Z Fold 3 — 5 biggest rumored upgrades

-Here's a round-up of everything we've heard about the Samsung Galaxy Z Fold 3, including when to expect Samsung to release this upcoming phone.
+Here's everything we've heard about the Samsung Galaxy Z Fold 3, including the expected release date, specs and more.

 Samsung Galaxy Z Fold 3: Release date

 Samsung says it's holding a Galaxy Unpacked event on August 11.
 A little while after setting the date for that event, Samsung confirmed that new versions of its foldable phones will be the focus of the event.
 (As if the "Get Ready to Unfold" slogan on the even't invitation wasn't clue enough.)